fmorriso/ContosoUniversityAngular/readme.md

 ## Angular front end
-The basic Angular 4.x front-end was created using Angular-CLI 1.2 and currently uses Angular 4.3.1.
+The basic Angular 4.x front-end was created using Angular-CLI 1.2 (upgraded to 1.3.1) and currently uses Angular 4.3.5.

 I used various Angular-CLI commands to create the components, services and directives as needed.